-Safety didn’t always come first with Moon Shoes, a set of mini-trampolines that strapped to kids’ feet with Velcro straps.
-The 1980s plastic version, which led to a number of injured ankles, were a vast improvement over the metal ones released in the ’50s.
+Safety didn’t always come first with Moon Shoes, a set of mini-sized trampolines that strapped to kids’ feet with Velcro straps.
+The 1980s plastic version, which led to a number of injured ankles, was a vast improvement over the metal ones released in the ’50s.
 While the danger didn’t deter kids from bouncing around the neighborhood, Nickelodeon made safety updates for a resurgence in the ’90s.

 Masters of the Universe

 By the power of Grayskull, He-Man and the Masters of the Universe action figures were on many Christmas lists when Mattel debuted the line in 1982.
 Following the exploits of He-Man and his fight against Skeletor, Masters of the Universe’s 70 original action figures spawned comic books, television shows, movies, a She-Ra spin-off, and eight video games.
 Mattel answered calls from fans of the ’80s hit and released a new Masters of the Universe Origins collection, beginning in 2020 with He-Man and Skeletor.

 The catchy jingle that went along with Monchhichi helped draw kids to these stuffed monkey toys.
 The Japanese company Sekiguchi released the doll, which could suck its thumb, in 1974, and it reached the U.S. in 1980 under a licensing deal with Mattel.
 The dolls spawned a Saturday morning cartoon series from Hanna-Barbera in 1983, before the fad began to wear off and Mattel dropped the line in 1985, which Sekiguchi rereleased in 2004.